GS-Tejas-hub/DemonLM/README.md

 ## 🚀 Features

-PageLM converts study material into **interactive resources** including quizzes, flashcards, structured notes, and podcasts.
+DemonLM converts study material into **interactive resources** including quizzes, flashcards, structured notes, and podcasts.
 The platform provides a modern interface for students, educators, and researchers to **enhance learning efficiency** using state-of-the-art LLMs and TTS systems.

 ### Learning Tools